hashicorp/vagrant/website/source/docs/triggers/configuration.html.md

   + `path`

     **Note:** The `run` option with `inline` is not entirely like a shell provisioner that runs bash.
     It executes binaries on your machine rather than a bash script.
-If you wish you use bash to pipe some text to a file in your `run` option with `inline`, wrap your inline script with _`bash -c "<script goes here>"`_.
 For example:
+    If you wish you use bash to pipe some text to a file in your `run` option with `inline`, wrap your inline script with _`bash -c "<script goes here>"`_.:

     ```ruby
     config.trigger.after :up do |trigger|